 (with Matteo Colombo)

 Computational approaches to explain how the mind works have bloomed in the last three decades.
-The idea that computing can explain thinking emerged in the early modern period, but its impact on the philosophy and sciences of mind and brain owes much to the groundbreaking work of Alan Turing on both the foundations of mathematical computation theory and artificial intelligence (e.g. Turing 1936, 1950).
-Turing’s work set the stage for the computational theory of mind (CTM), which, classically understood, claims that thinking is a computational process over linguistically structured representations.
+The idea that computing can explain thinking emerged in the early modern period, but its impact on the philosophy and sciences of the mind and brain owes much to the groundbreaking work of Alan Turing on the foundations of both mathematical computation theory and artificial intelligence (AI) (e.g. Turing 1936, 1950).
+Turing’s work set the stage for the computational theory of mind (CTM), which, classically understood, claims that thinking is a computational process defined over linguistically structured representations.

 Championed by Hilary Putnam (1967), Jerry Fodor (1975), Allen Newell and Herbert Simon (1976), and Zenon Pylyshyn (1984) among others, CTM played a major role in cognitive science from the 1960s to the 1990s.
-In the 1980s and 1990s, connectionism (Rumelhart, McClelland, and the PDP Research Group 1986) and dynamicism (Thelen and Smith 1994) began putting pressure on the classical formulation of CTM.
-Since then, a growing number of cognitive scientists and philosophers have appealed to these alternative paradigms to challenge the idea that the computations relevant to cognition are over linguistically structured representations.
+In the 1980s and 1990s, connectionism (Rumelhart, McClelland, and the PDP Research Group 1986) and dynamical systems theory (Thelen and Smith 1994) began putting pressure on the classical formulation of CTM.
+Since then, a growing number of cognitive scientists and philosophers have appealed to these alternative paradigms to challenge the idea that the computations relevant to cognition are defined over linguistically structured representations.

 The Routledge Handbook of the Computational Mind reflects these historical dynamics, engages with recent developments, and highlights future vistas.
 It provides readers with a comprehensive, state-of-the-art treatment of the history, foundations, challenges, applications, and prospects of computational ideas for understanding mind, brain, and behavior.

-An important thread that is continuous with the origin of CTM is that theorists should engage with the details of actual scientific practice.
-In the Preface of The Language of Thought, Jerry Fodor explains that he had two reasons to address the question of how the mind works: first, ‘the question of how the mind works is profoundly interesting, and the best psychology we have is ipso facto the best answer that is currently available.
+An important thread that is continuous with the origin of CTM is that theorists engage with the details of actual scientific practice.
+In the Preface to The Language of Thought, Jerry Fodor explains that he had two reasons for addressing the question of how the mind works: first, ‘the question of how the mind works is profoundly interesting, and the best psychology we have is ipso facto the best answer that is currently available.
 Second, the best psychology we have is still research in progress, and I am interested in the advancement of that research.’
 (1975, viii).
-These two considerations also animate the contributions of this Handbook.
+These two considerations also animate the contributors to this Handbook.
 Authors rely on the best theories and evidence from the computational sciences to address questions about how the mind works.
 They also aim to advance research in these sciences by clarifying foundational concepts, illuminating links between apparently different ideas, and suggesting novel experiments.
 Authors sometimes disagree about which scientific theories and evidence count as ‘the best’, but their supporting discussion clarifies these disagreements and provides readers with an understanding of differences concerning computational approaches within scientific practice.

 Matteo gratefully acknowledges financial support from the Deutsche Forschungsgemeinschaft (DFG) within the priority program ‘New Frameworks of Rationality’ ([SPP 1516]), and from the Alexander von Humboldt Foundation.